itversity/data-engineering-courses/sql-performance-tuning/README.md

 You can find the material for the workshop in the [sql-performance-tuning](https://github.com/itversity/data-engineering-courses/tree/main/sql-performance-tuning) folder.
 Each file is a markdown file that you can read online or download and open in your local machine.

+I would recommend you to go through the material in the order they are presented.
+Also, if you are going through the video version of the material, I would recommend you to pause the video and try the exercises on your own before resuming the video.

+You can use this material as a reference and try the exercises on your own as well as a cheat sheet for your future reference especially when you are working on a new project or preparing for interviews.

 ## Prerequisites

 - PostgreSQL 12+ installed